kimmyunah/CSC332-A-Project1-BidirectionalPC/README.md

 <img width="843" alt="Screen Shot 2022-02-17 at 4 18 00 PM" src="https://user-images.githubusercontent.com/59979632/155044191-ba3f3bd1-a6dc-49c2-afc8-3fbd4a254c10.png">

 # Possible Usage and Main Takeaways:
-Information provided by the Bidirectional People Counter may be applied in a number of different ways.
-[ADD MORE INFO HERE]
+Information provided by the Bidirectional People Counter may be applied in a number of different ways and within varying contexts.
+This may include accurately counting people passing by a door to measure and assess room/building capacity and understand building traffic patterns.
+We may expand this to larger projects to build smart home and building systems, or new approaches to security within such systems.

+Limitations of our current prototype include that our prototype requires the room or area of interest to be fixed and that there is only set entrance/exit people are able to use.
+As of now, our prototype cannot count traffic going through multiple entrances or exits.
+Future developments may tackle this limitation through collecting and combining data gathered from multiple prototypes set at multiple entrances/exits and integrating such to work collectivelly and in sync with one another.

-Future applications may implement the use of other alternative sensors like IR sensors.
+Future applications may also implement the use of other alternative sensors like IR sensors.